 Q: What is the stigma of mental health within the Black American community?
 How does this hinder individuals from seeking treatment?

-Imade: “I grew up thinking that depression was a white person’s disease and that black people didn’t need therapy—that we are stronger than that.
+Imadé: “I grew up thinking that depression was a white person’s disease and that black people didn’t need therapy—that we are stronger than that.
 Unfortunately, that is what I was raised to believe.
-We went through slavery, and that is often used as a reason to say “ you haven’t gone through anything”.
+We went through slavery, and that is often used as a reason to say “ you haven’t gone through anything.”
 I felt like I didn’t go through anything and didn’t have a big trauma experience in my life.

 It took me forever to realize this wasn’t going to be just a therapy fix, even though therapy is great.
 I needed something more.
 A minister had walked me through a lot of traumas from my past and at the end of the prayer, he informed me to get on medication.
-He gave me permission to not just be spiritual, but gave me the permission to have a concrete wellness plan.
+He gave me permission not just to be spiritual, but gave me the permission to have a concrete wellness plan.
 The idea that I am a better Christian if I used prayer and not medication caused me to go through so much suffering.

 It wasn’t until I got older that I realized that stigma is often a response to what society punishes and what society rewards.
-If you look back, historically, we didn’t have the option of having therapy and our bodies were actually experimented on by doctors.
+If you look back, historically, we didn’t have the option of having therapy, and our bodies were actually experimented on by doctors.
 When mental hospitals were initially created they thought that black people “just needed to work.”

 It’s easier to say we don’t need therapy, then to seek therapy and get abused.
 A lot of things we’ve done are coping mechanisms for racism we experienced.

 So in my advocacy, I’m saying yes, we have a stigma, but let’s look at what it’s a response to.
 The mental health system is based upon the conditions of upper-class white people.
 Often, we are not even being seen because our symptoms are not being considered symptoms, because many times we aren’t even considered human.
-A lot of us deal with anger issues because anger is a much more accessible form of exhibiting depression than crying spell.
+Many of us deal with anger issues because anger is a much more accessible form of exhibiting depression than a crying spell.
 Instead of getting mental health treatment, we are getting thrown in jail because our responses to trauma are criminalized.

 Q: Does being in an underrepresented minority in the workforce exacerbate mental health conditions?

 It’s a challenge when you are a young, black journalist.
-I was thrown into a majority white environment and was the only black person in my newsroom.
+I was thrown into a majority-white environment and was the only black person in my newsroom.
 So many news pieces are going on about black folks and police brutality, and all I saw on the cover of my own magazine were black people with mugshots.